Dash-Lambda/Eso/README.md

 You see how the parser appears in its definition?
 Yeah, that'll blow up your stack real fast.

 The solution is, of course, trampolining.
-There's a more thorough explanation of trampolining elsewhere in this writeup (In the interface section?
-It's late, and I'm too lazy to check.), but basically the function calls are turned into a series of tasks that can be done within a single stack frame.
+There's a more thorough explanation of trampolining near the end of this writeup, but basically the function calls are turned into a series of tasks that can be done within a single stack frame.
 All the combinators have special classes that trampoline with each other, so no matter how recursive your parser, it will never blow up the stack!
 Might kill your heap though... but not your stack!

 ### How the Interface Works
 It's always a challenge to handle UI functionally.
 Everything behind the scenes is fair game, but actually receiving input from and sending output to the user is by definition a side-effect.